Robin Campillo

-Robin Campillo (/fr/; born 16 August 1962) is a Moroccan-born French screenwriter, editor and film director.
-Most known for his 2017's BPM (Beats per Minute) which received mass acclaim and went on to garner many awards, including the Grand Prix at the 2017 Cannes Film Festival, and the César Award for Best Film.
+Robin Campillo (/fr/; born 16 August 1962) is a Moroccan-born French filmmaker and editor.
+His films usually explore gay experiences in French society.

+He is most known for BPM (Beats per Minute) (2017), which received critical acclaim and went on to garner multiple awards, including the Grand Prix at the 2017 Cannes Film Festival, and the César Award for Best Film.

 Career

 Campillo gained international recognition for Time Out (2001), which he co-wrote with the film's director Laurent Cantet.
 The duo was nominated for the European Film Award for Best Screenwriter at the 14th European Film Awards.

 The 2004's production They Came Back marked Campillo directing debut, the film had its world premiere at the Orizzonti section of the 61st Venice International Film Festival.
 The film popularity sparked two TV adaptations: The Returned by French premium television channel Canal+ and The Returned by American cable television channel A&E.

 In 2008, once again reunited with Cantent, Campillo co-wrote The Class, which won the Palme d'Or at the 2008 Cannes Film Festival and was nominated for the Best Foreign Language Film category at the 81st Academy Awards.
 Campillo and Cantent were awarded the César Award for Best Adaptation at the 34th César Awards.

 His second feature film, 2013's Eastern Boys, had its world premiere at the Orizzonti section of the 70th Venice International Film Festival, winning the section main prize.
 For the film, Campillo was nominated for the first time for the César Award for Best Director and the César Award for Best Film.

 In 2017, Campillo directed BPM (Beats per Minute), the film had its world premiere at the main competition of the 2017 Cannes Film Festival, where it won the Grand Prix (second place), receiving universal acclaim.
 At the 43rd César Awards, Campillo won Best Film, Best Original Screenplay and Best Editing, and was nominated for Best Director.

 His fourth feature film, Red Island, was released in French theaters on 31 May 2023, after being rejected by the Cannes Film Festival committee.
 Followed by an international premiere at the main competition of the 71st San Sebastián International Film Festival in September 2023.

 In 2025, Campillo directed Enzo, originally conceived for Laurent Cantet, following his death Campillo took over the directing duties.
 The film had its world premiere as the opening film of the Directors' Fortnight section at the 2025 Cannes Film Festival.